-On 24 January 2024, selected employees of the Group have been granted awards in relation to an aggregate number of 525,710 shares at issue price of \$0.12 per share under the AMG ESAS.
+In previous financial year, selected employees of the Group have been granted awards in relation to an aggregate number of 525,710 shares at issue price of \$0.12 per share under the AMG ESAS.
 The issue price is determined based on the market price of the Company's shares on the date of grant.
 No employee has received 5% or more of the total number of shares available/delivered pursuant to the grants under the AMG ESAS.